robotjackie/portfolio/_projects/04_Arduino_cam.md

 image: mega2560_ov7670_side.jpg
 ---
 ### STATUS: Not maintained.
-Please don't contact me about this project.
-Unless you know how to get it to work better.
+Please don't contact me about this project, unless you know how to get it to work better.

 ## Overview
 For this project I tried to get an Omnivision 7670 camera working with various microcontrollers in order to detect blobs.
-I partially succeeded in that I could detect the locations of blobs of light, but I was not successful in getting quality images or video stream from the camera.
+I partially succeeded in that I could detect blobs of light, but I was not successful in getting quality images or video stream from the camera.

 <center><img src="http://i.imgur.com/7FdYsBd.jpg?1" height="700"></center>

 The Omnivision OV7670 camera is a cheap, mobile-phone quality CMOS camera that in bulk sells for under $5 from Chinese suppliers on Alibaba.
-The camera is supposed to be able to do VGA 640x480 resolution video streaming at 30 fps.
-It comes in 2 forms: with a memory chip or without.
+The camera is supposed to be able to stream VGA 640x480 resolution video at 30 frames per second.
+There are different libraries and projects written online to interface this camera with various microcontrollers, including Arduinos.
+The camera can take 3.3V input, and some online claim that 5V input may burn the image sensors.

+In the States, one can buy a PCB module for this camera for $8-25 on [Amazon](http://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Dphoto&field-keywords=ov7670+fifo) that is is 3.5mm x 3.5mm x 3mm deep.
+The module comes in 2 forms: with a memory chip or without.
 It also comes in different form factors in the number of pins: 18, 20, 22, and 24 pins.

-In the States, one can buy a PCB module for this camera for $8-25 on [Amazon](http://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Dphoto&field-keywords=ov7670+fifo).
-The module is 3.5mm x 3.5mm x 3mm deep.
 This module breaks out and labels the camera's pins to male headers that can be soldered, or plugged into female/male ports for breadboarding.
-In addition, the module comes with a case that is much larger than the actual camera itself, which has a camera cap.
+In addition, the module comes with a case that is much larger than the actual camera itself, with a removable camera cap.
+One can manually adjust the focus of the camera by screwing it left/right.

 <center><img src="https://raw.githubusercontent.com/robotjackie/portfolio/gh-pages/public/images/ov7670_with_cap.jpg" width="250"></center>